lumeland/lume.land/docs/core/processors.md

 );
 ```

-## Pages array manipulations
+## Create or remove pages dynamically

 Some processors can generate additional pages (or remove them).
 The second
 argument of the (pre)processors contain the array with all pages that are being
 processed.
-You can modify this array to add or remove pages dynamically.
-For
+You can modify this array to add pages dynamically.
+For example:
-example:

 ```js
 import { Page } from "lume/core/filesystem.ts";